gabrielpetersson/wasm-skia-web-table/README.md

-Uses skia ran with a rust bridge compiled into webassembly, for using chrome internal gpu-painting mechanisms without the Blink engines overhead.
+Uses skia with a rust bridge compiled into webassembly, for using chrome internal gpu-painting mechanisms without the Blink engines overhead.

 Instead of parsing into DOM/CSSOM, building layout object tree etc, you can just instantly use chromes internal document-painting tools to raster whatever document-like thing you want on your screen